BerriAI/litellm/docs/my-website/docs/proxy/caching.md

 The proxy support 3 cache-controls:

 - `ttl`: Will cache the response for the user-defined amount of time (in seconds).
-- `s-max-age`: Will only accept cached responses that are within user-defined range (in seconds).
+- `s-maxage`: Will only accept cached responses that are within user-defined range (in seconds).
 - `no-cache`: Will not return a cached response, but instead call the actual endpoint.

 [Let us know if you need more](https://github.com/BerriAI/litellm/issues/1218)